 Are Cinnamon Rolls Keto?

 Traditional cinnamon rolls are not keto-friendly because they are made with regular white flour and sugar.
-A regular cinnamon roll contains more than 70 grams of net carbs, if not even more, depending on the size.

 Ingredients For Keto Cinnamon Rolls